16BCS080/mysite/README.md

    open browser
-   again paste the "local host address\admin" there login page is avilable and enter the username ,password and then login after you go to posts folder and click + button add >>new posts of your product and save it
+   again paste the "local host address\admin" there login page is avilable and enter the username ,password and then login after you go to click post and click + button add >>new posts of your product and save it
-   >>>return back to local host and view the products
+   >>>return back to "local host" and view the products